-A Discourse concerning the true notion of the Lord’s supper, London: 1670.
+A Discourse concerning the True Notion of the Lords Supper.
+London: 1642.

 ‘A Sermon Preached before the House of Commons.
 March 31st 1647’ in The Cambridge Platonists, edited by C.A.
 Patrides.
 London: Edward Arnold, 1969.

 A Treatise Concerning Eternal and Immutable Reality, edited by Sarah Hutton.
 Cambridge: CUP, 1996.